hajkr/youtube-channel-scraper/README.md

-# YouTube scraper
+# YouTube Channel Scraper

-A Python script that scrapes videos from a Youtube channel.
+Scrapes videos from a YouTube channel using Python.

 It takes a YouTube channel URL as an input and produces a list of videos as an output.